WaqasIshaque1/eraser-v1/README.md

 ## Bug Reporting and Feature Requests

 Encountered a bug or have a feature request?
 Please file an issue in the GitHub repository using the issue tracker.

-## Stay Connected

-Let's build something extraordinary together!
-Join the effort and be a part of the future of web development.

 ## Learn More